 Any coffee company that gets their roaster custom-built in Germany can definitely be taken seriously.
 None of their 12-ounce roasts exceed $20, and each comes with an info sheet explaining its unique origin and merits.
 Shipping is only available to US addresses, but thanks to Merit’s generosity, shipping is free while people navigate the coronavirus outbreak -- no promo code necessary.

 The roaster that captured the hearts of Portlanders at the turn of the century is now a household name nationwide.
 Stumptown has opened locations in NYC, LA, Chicago, Seattle, and New Orleans, and their beans are brewed at countless other coffee shops throughout the US.
-Their roasts are agreeable, generally falling in the “medium” range, and for a limited time, they’ve waived standard shipping fees so you can practice mimicking their drinks at home.
-Just don’t ask for them to grind the beans -- Stumptown prides itself on quality, and they wouldn’t dare do anything to compromise freshness.
+Their roasts are agreeable, generally falling in the “medium” range.
+As of now, if you order over $40 worth of beans, you'll qualify for free shipping and can practice mimicking their drinks at home in no time.
+Just don’t ask for them to grind the beans—Stumptown prides itself on quality, and they wouldn’t dare do anything to compromise freshness.

 Spyhouse opened in 2000 as an independent coffee shop in Minneapolis’ Whittier neighborhood.
 In a matter of years, it grew into a Twin Cities mainstay with five locations and its own roastery.
 Spyhouse now caters to a much larger audience: If you want it, they’ll ship it.
 For a limited time only, they’re waiving shipping charges for domestic deliveries.
 Their beans typically come in 10-ounce increments, unless you’re looking to go big and order a 5-pound bag.

 Housed in the humble capital of Washington state, Olympia Coffee is capital-A Amazing.
 Unlike a lot of popular roasters, Olympia began as a wholesale roasting company in 2005, opening their first retail shop a full two years later.
-You have plenty of size options when ordering some beans for yourself -- Olympia fills 12-ounce, 3-pound, 4-pound, and 5-pound bags.
-Want to do some good for the employees who’ve helped the business thrive?
-All proceeds from their special Tip Jar roast goes right into the pockets of staff who’ve been financially burdened by the COVID-19 fallout; if you enjoy the taste of chocolate, caramel, and nuts, you know which coffee to get.
+You have plenty of size options when ordering some beans for yourself—Olympia fills 12-ounce, 3-pound, 4-pound, and 5-pound bags.

-This rural Wisconsin roaster only recently entered the brick-and-mortar cafe game, but their beans are far from new to the scene.
-The bright Ruby logo perfectly represents the product -- energetic, flavorful, and hard to pass over.
+This Wisconsin roaster only recently entered the brick-and-mortar cafe game, but their beans are far from new to the scene.
+The bright Ruby logo perfectly represents the product—energetic, flavorful, and hard to pass over.
 Inventory changes seasonally based on harvesting cycles in the countries they’ve partnered with, so freshness is guaranteed.
 Coffees can be purchased as whole beans in 12-ounce or 5-pound quantities.
-US shipments over $50 come with zero additional fees.
+US shipments over $40 come with zero additional fees.

 Still can’t decide?
 You can always join a coffee subscription service while you find your footing!
 Companies like MistoBox and Trade Coffee will match you with a roast based on your coffee preferences and help you develop your taste.